Symptoms of Dyslexia Checklist By Age And Issue

-- Reads out loud in a slow, choppy, often monotonous cadence (not using prosody or natural emphasis).
+- Reading out loud in a slow, choppy, often monotonous tone (not using prosody or natural emphasis)

 - Easily distracted by sounds or background noise.